Michigan Divorce & Family Law FAQs for Women

 If you have suffered domestic abuse from your spouse, then it is important that you seek help from an experienced attorney as early as possible in the divorce process, preferably before it begins.

-At Woodford Sathappan McGee, we know how difficult it is to take those first steps, and you may be concerned that your spouse will be able to manipulate the situation to get what they want.
+At WSM, we know how difficult it is to take those first steps, and you may be concerned that your spouse will be able to manipulate the situation to get what they want.
 Thanks to our dedication to women, we have created a space where they feel heard and supported.
 This is why many women who have suffered abuse have come to us for help.
 Our law firm is comprised of experienced attorneys who have the knowledge and resources necessary to help.

 If necessary, we will first file a protection order which will place a legal obligation on your spouse to stay away from you and your children while the divorce is underway.
 We will set clear boundaries so that your spouse is not able to control the situation.
 We will work with you to gather evidence and present it to a Judge so that they are aware of your experiences and consider them in every decision relating to your divorce.